hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 `libva-nvidia-driver-git` (AUR) to fix crashes in some Electron-based applications, such as Unity Hub.

-Reboot your computer
+Reboot your computer.

 Launch Hyprland.

 It _should_ work now.

-## Fixing random flickering, (nuclear method)
+## Fixing random flickering (nuclear method)

-Do note though that this forces performance mode to be active, resulting in increased power-consumption (from 22W idle on a RTX 3070TI, to 74W).
+Note that this forces performance mode to be active, resulting in increased power-consumption (from 22W idle on a RTX 3070TI, to 74W).

-This may not even be needed for some users, only apply these 'fixes' if you in-fact do notice flickering artifacts from being idle for ~5 seconds.
+This may not be needed for some users.
+Only apply these 'fixes' if you do notice flickering artifacts from being idle for ~5 seconds.

 Make a new file at `/etc/modprobe.d/nvidia.conf` and paste this in: